Panda-Logica/Panda_Logica_Docs/snippets/mbi/V1.0.0.2/InAppHelp/MainApp/dashboard-designer/work-with-data/using-the-query-editor.md

----
-title: Using the Query Editor
-author: Natalia Kazakova
-legacyId: 115238
----
 # Using the Query Editor
 The **Query Editor** dialog allows you to create new SQL queries or edit the existing queries created using the [Data Source](../provide-data/connecting-to-sql-databases.md) wizard.
 Optionally, you can add [query parameters](pass-query-parameters.md).